mebauer/nyc-311-street-flooding/README.md

 | [Boroughs]() | GIS data of NYC boroughs. |

 Data dictionaries for the datasets above can be found in the [data-raw](https://github.com/mebauer/nyc-311-street-flooding/tree/main/data-raw) folder.

+# Output Data

+Output data saved as .csv files for most of the plots can be found in the [data-output](https://github.com/mebauer/nyc-311-street-flooding/tree/main/data-output) folder.

 # Data Wrangling Notebooks